tytydraco/yessleep/out/I_met_an_isolated_tribe_in_the_Amazon_forest_They_let_me_into_their_most_sacred_ritual.md

 I ran into the forest with all the strength I had, my legs barely under me.
 Behind me, I heard the guide running and screaming.
 “Come back!”

 Branches whipped my face as I stumbled forward, blind in the darkness.
 Then he caught up, slammed into me, clawing at my arms, screaming and crying.
-And there, in the middle of the black forest, we began to fight.

-It was a desperate struggle for survival.
 We rolled on the ground, biting, scratching, locked together like animals.
 My glasses shattered and slipped from my face, and through the whole fight I could still hear the footsteps of that thing coming closer, heavy and thunderous.

 I managed to break free when his coughing fit returned in full force.
 I stood and left him on the ground, now marked with the same black ink that had been on his hand and on my forehead.
 For a moment I didn’t even realize what I had done.